 How often do you fly?
 If you’re someone who takes flights as often as I do, you’ll need a reliable headset.
-Sometimes, you just want to watch a nice in-flight movie or listen to music.
+Sometimes, you want to watch a nice in-flight movie or listen to music.
 Other times, you need to get some sleep during those overly long overseas trips.
-But then again, maybe you just need to shut yourself off from the din of the airplane.
+But then again, maybe you need to shut yourself off from the din of the airplane.
 In any case, you’ve come to the right place.
-I’m about to share with you my list of top 5 best headphones for airplane travel under $100.
+I’m about to share with you my list of top 5 best headphones for flying.

-But before I move on to my list of the best headphones for airplane travel under $100, we need to talk about the ins and outs of headphone shopping.
+But before I move on to my list of the best noise cancelling headphones for travel, we need to talk about the ins and outs of headphone shopping.
 With this handy guide, you’ll know exactly what to look for in your traveling headphones.

 Related Buying Guide: 5 Best Earbuds for Airplane Travel – A Greater Flight Experience (2019)